 In addition, we will use the H-ITT class responder system ("clicker") to allow students to participate in lecture.
 This system may also be accessed as an app on your smartphone.
-Information will be provided in class and on Sakai.
+Information will be provided in class and on the MAC 2233 course page.

-Calculators: For text and homework problems, a scientific calculator doing basic statistics is required.
-A graphing calculator or computer program such as Wolfram Alpha can be useful study and learning tools when used appropriately, but are not essential.
+Calculators: For some text and homework problems, a scientific calculator doing basic statistics is required.
+A graphing calculator or computer program such as Wolfram Alpha can be useful study and learning tools when used appropriately.